delejt/elasticsearch-php/README.md

 Configuration is passed to Elasticsearch's configuration builder, which means you can provide any configuration options that it accepts.
 See [this](https://www.elastic.co/guide/en/elasticsearch/client/php-api/5.0/_configuration.html#_building_the_client_from_a_configuration_hash) link for more information.

+Add `["quiet" => true]` to the config if you want to add custom keys to the configuration.
+If quiet isn't provided, Elasticsearch will throw an exception if it encounters keys unrelated to the Elasticsearch client.

 ```php
 [
     'hosts' => ['localhost:9200'],